CXC Home | Search | Help | Image Use Policy | Latest Images | Privacy | Accessibility | Glossary | Q&A

 Light Echoes from the Supernova that Produced SNR 0509-67.5

 This sequence of images shows light echoes from the supernova explosion that caused the remnant SNR 0509-67.5 to form.
 This CTIO 4m telescope optical image shows light from the original supernova explosion that has bounced off dust clouds in the neighboring regions of the Large Magellanic Cloud (the light echoes are shown in blue and stars in orange).
 The light from these echoes travels a longer path than the light that travels straight toward us, and so can be seen hundreds of years after the supernova itself.
-The 5 images were taken between 2001 and 2006 and are shown separately
+The 5 images were taken between 2001 and 2006 and are shown separately in a time-lapse movie.

 (Credit: NOAO/CTIO/Harvard/A.Rest et al)